hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/advertisement/facebook/start_sergey.rst

 2. **`run_campaign` function:** This function takes a Facebook driver, advertiser name, campaign names, group file paths, language, and currency as input.
 It initializes a `FacebookPromoter` object using the provided driver and advertiser name.
 It then uses this object to execute the specified campaigns using the provided data.

-3. **`campaign_cycle` function:** This function orchestrates the campaign launch process.
+3. **`campaign_cycle` function:** This function orcheStartes the campaign launch process.
 It copies and extends lists of file paths based on the language (Russian or Hebrew) for groups and advertisements.
 It defines language-currency pairs to be used in the campaign.
 Iterates through each language-currency pair.
 For each language, it chooses appropriate group file paths.
 It chooses campaigns based on the selected language.
 It calls the `run_campaign` function for each campaign with the corresponding data.

 4. **`main` function:** The `main` function is the entry point of the script.
 It initializes a Facebook driver, sets a flag for an AliExpress advertising campaign, and enters an infinite loop.
 Inside the loop, it checks if a certain interval has passed, calls the `campaign_cycle` function to manage advertisement campaigns, logs the activity using logger, and introduces random delays to avoid overloading the Facebook system.
 The script continuously runs until interrupted by a keyboard interrupt.